kangk1204/Octopus-toolkit2/doc/guide.rst

 .. note::
     1. Select the Analysis tab -> Click the Peak Calling function in the Menu bar.
-    2. Select the output folder (Result/GSExxxxx) in the Result directory which is generated by Octopus-toolkit.
+    2. Select the output folder (Result/GSExxxxx) in the Result directory generated by Octopus-toolkit.
     3. Add information of each sample in the peak calling table.
     4. Click the Run button.